K-Phoen/blog/content/posts/clusters-and-data-sharding-introducing-rendezvous-hashing.md

 ```

 Similarly, if we have <code>N</code> servers, we could use the same algorithm to
-determine which one will be responsible of the given key:
+determine which one will be responsible for the given key:

 ```go
 server := serversList[hash(key) % N]